bobbicodes/mecca/README.md

     $ ./mecca

+To play a song, just load it and select play from the spacebar-menu.

+To create your own from scratch:

 You will see a "virtual piano" on the screen indicating which keys to press.
 You have 2 full octaves, following the usual convention starting with the "z" key at C2 with the black keys starting with "s", and then the second octave along the row beginning with "q" and the black keys on the number row.
 You begin by entering notes to build the bassline, using the menu to change note length.